COVID-19 statement - BFI Southbank

 Is the BFI Reuben Library open?

-- 2m social distancing to be observed at all times, with a total capacity of 14 research spaces.
+- 2m social distancing to be observed at all times,.

 - It is essential that all material must be requested in advance of your visit, including material that was previously open access – request online here.

 - Material used will be placed in quarantine for 72 hours to ensure the safety of staff and visitors.

 - Regular cleaning during the day of the spaces/equipment used, and deep cleaning overnight.

 - Limited scanning and computer access.